1ahmedharris/docker-image-builder/README.md

 Builds a lightweight Docker image for the application.

 GitHub Actions CI/CD Pipeline:
 Triggers on push/pull requests.
-Automates building Docker images and deploying images to Amazon ECR.
+Automates building Docker images and deploying images to AWS ECR.

 AWS ECR Integration:
 Docker images are uploaded to AWS ECR repository.